8 Ways to Maximize Brand Awareness Through Paid and Organic Search

 What is an example of brand awareness?

 Software company Asana provides an example of an effective B2B brand awareness strategy.
 The team at Asana identified that potential customers interested in developing a marketing strategy will likely also need project management software to run their program.
-As a result, Asana created a targeted piece of content called 19 Types of Marketing You Should Know About to:
+As a result, Asana created a targeted piece of content called to:

 - A) Provide genuine value to marketers and future customers